f5devcentral/access-solutions/solution2/solution.rst

 Solution: Portal Rewrite & VPN - AD Auth
 =============================================================

-This solution documents  all the necessary pieces required to setup a basic Portal and VPN for use with Active Directory Authentication.
+This solution documents all the necessary pieces required to setup a AD authenticated Portal and VPN

 Keywords: portal, vpn, ad, active, directory, rewrite